StrumDev/SimpleUDP/README.md

             server.SendAll(/*Channel*/, /*Data*/, /*Length*/, /*Peer*/);

         // Receiving and processing all received data.

         // Note: call this method in loops or updates to process messages. server.ReceiveAll();

+        // Client status updates.
+        // Pass in the parameters how much time has passed in milliseconds since the last update - this is important for processing reliable packets and measuring RTT.
+        // Note: Call this method in loops or updates to handle reliable messages and keep clients connected. server.UpdatePeer(/*DeltaTime*/);

         // Stop the server.
             server.Stop();